gitbugactions/gitbug-java/README.md

     poetry install --no-root
     ```

-    **Note:** Poetry shell will attempt to create a new virtual environement.
+    **Note:** Poetry shell will attempt to create a new virtual environment.
-    However, if you are already inside a virtual environement, poetry will use the that environement.
+    However, if you are already inside a virtual environment, poetry will use the that environment.
-    In such case, the subsequent commands would only work with a Python3.11 environement.
+    In such case, the subsequent commands would only work with a Python3.11 environment.

 2. Add GitBug-Java and custom Act version to path
     ```bash